rnowling/rnowling.github.io/_posts/2025-08-30-ai-in-class.md

 >   * Describe where the tool performed poorly and hindered your progress
 >   * Lessons you learned about using the tool effectively
 >
-> If you use an AI programming assistant but did not indicate that in your assignment submission, it will be considered plagiarism.
+> If you use an AI programming assistant but do not indicate that in your assignment submission, it will be considered plagiarism.
 >
 > ## Using Data for Research
 > I will use grade data and reflections from students using AI programming assistants to evaluate the impact of AI-programming assistants on student learning and inform future approaches to incorporating them into classes.